 If you cannot find a certificate in PEM format, use the openssl utility to convert a certificate in CRT format to a .pem file.

-- 2. As the user installs the package (usually root): - a) Copy one or more files to \$ICAROOT/keystore/intcerts. - b) Run the following command as the user who installed the package:
+- 2. When you install the package (usually root): - a) Copy one or more files to \$ICAROOT/keystore/intcerts. - b) Run the following command after you installed the package:

 '''

 $ICAROOT/util/ctx_rehash

 '''